DonaldSimpson/dockerjenkins/README.md

 I'm using this to test dockerised jenkins swarm nodes

-With docker-latest installed and running you can build it like this: docker build -t donjenkins .
+With docker-latest installed and running you can build it like this: docker build -t donaldsimpson/dockerjenkins .

 or pull it from docker hub like this: docker pull donaldsimpson/dockerjenkins

 and run it with these args:
-docker run -d -p 8080:8080 -v /root/dockerbuilds/jenkins/jenkins_home/:/var/jenkins_home:Z donjenkins
+docker run -d -p 8080:8080 -v /root/dockerbuilds/jenkins/jenkins_home/:/var/jenkins_home:Z donaldsimpson/dockerjenkins

 where: